 As I started somersaulting again, the ice axe became a flail.
 It first smacked a hard blow between my eyes then in mid-roll, the spike got very close to my stomach.
 Somehow I grabbed the shaft again, planted the pick a little less firmly and managed to stop.

-It was mid-June of 1971, Gordon Williams, Harry Bowron, a tough little blond named Janet, and I, were descending miles of snowfields.
-We had just spent two days approaching and climbing an easy route up the backside of Thompson Peak, 10,776 feet: the highest choss-pile of Idaho’s Sawtooth Range.
+I had a minor scalp wound that bled wonderfully but otherwise was uninjured.
+Wow, I thought, my first climbing accident!
+It was mid-June 1971.
+Gordon Williams, Harry Bowron, a tough little blond named Janet and I were descending miles of snowfields.
+We had just spent 2 days approaching and climbing an easy route up the back side of Thompson Peak (10,776 feet), the highest pile of choss in Idaho’s Sawtooth Range.